-The truth is when you're diagnosed with cancer you are going to experience various forms of loss.
+The truth is when you're diagnosed with cancer, you will experience various forms of loss.
 For those of us with ovarian cancer specifically, that can mean anything from the parts of us that were taken as part of our debulking procedure, our ability to have children the traditional way, and the way we viewed the world pre-diagnosis.
 These three things are hard, life-altering things.
 You've lost things you had planned on always being a part of you, or at least an option to be a part of you.
 So how do you process all of this?

 The loss of our future family

-Being diagnosed post having children, I can't imagine what it would feel like to find out not only that you had cancer, but your ability to have children the traditional way is now no longer an option.
-It's something that was always on the table and now the traditional way is gone...and you have to reassess how you go about doing this.
+Being diagnosed post having children, I can't imagine what it would feel like to find out that you had cancer and that your ability to have children the traditional way is no longer an option.
+It's something that was always on the table, and now the traditional way is gone...and you have to reassess how you go about doing this.